Pairwise Target Rotation for Factor Models: Proposed Method

-Operationalizing this, questions that are more \textit{semantically similar} have corresponding manifest variables that are more \textit{loading-wise similar} (i.e., similar in terms of their loadings).
-Intuitively, as far as interpretability is concerned, if two manifest variables ``talk about the same or similar things'', then their variances must also be ``broken down'' in similar (not necessarily exactly the same) ways.
+Now, loosely speaking, a factor model is interpretable if the ``groupings" of manifest variables into factors makes sense based on semantics (i.e., based on the meanings of the questions).
+Particularly, questions that have similar meanings must also have similar responses.
+In other words, semantically similar questions should measure the same construct, so that items that indicate a factor are semantically ``coherent".
+For example, if the two questions ``I enjoy being in large social gatherings with many people." and ``I feel energized when I spend time at parties." are asked to the same respondent, the responses will most likely be similar, as both items roughly talk about ``socializing".
+Contrast this with a semantically dissimilar (or less semantically similar) question such as ``I find it easy to concentrate on complex problems for long periods of time.", which likely measures a different construct.

+Operationalizing this, questions that are more \textit{semantically similar} should have corresponding manifest variables that are more \textit{loading-wise similar} (i.e., similar in terms of their loadings).
+Intuitively, as far as interpretability is concerned in factor analysis, if two manifest variables ``talk" about the same or similar things, then their variances must also be ``broken down" in similar (not necessarily exactly the same) ways.
 It is important to note that the premise here does not contradict the factor model or the model's assumptions.
-The relationships between the variables are still estimated or ``dictated'' by the factor model and not directly by the \textit{language}.
-Instead, interpretability is just defined to be the degree to which the \textit{interpretability premise} is satisfied.
-While the estimation of relationships is through factor analysis, the \textit{interpretability criterion} measures how interpretable the fitted model is.
+The relationships between manifest variables are still estimated or ``dictated" by the factor model and not directly by the language.
+Instead, interpretability is just defined to be the degree to which the interpretability criterion is satisfied, which primarily lies on the semantics or meanings of the questions (via semantic similarity).

-Given a pair of equally valid or equally plausible factor models, the one that is more interpretable based on the index is preferred.
-Then, the ``best'' rotation matrix is the one that optimizes the index.
+While the estimation of the model (i.e., the latent structure) is through factor analysis, the interpretability criterion measures how interpretable the estimated model is.
+With this, semantic information from the questions (specifically, semantic similarities) can be used as \textit{a priori} information --- similar to how \textit{a priori} ``expectations" can be incorporated in target rotation as in \textcite{targetOrth1972}, \textcite{targetObli1972}, and \textcite{target2018} --- to influence the loading matrix and ultimately resolve the rotational indeterminacy of the factor model.
+More generally, the \textit{a priori} information or expectations from item semantics can be used to assess how interpretable the factor model is.